WoltLab/docs.woltlab.com/docs/package_pip_file.md

 Adds any type of files with the exception of templates.

-{% include callout.html content="You cannot overwrite files provided by other packages." type="warning" %}
+!!! warning "You cannot overwrite files provided by other packages."

 The `application` attribute behaves like it does for [acp templates](package_pip_acp-template.md#application).